slodge/XamarinWorkbooksExtensions/readme.md

 ## Roadmap

 I hope this project only has a short life...
-I'm hopeful we can get these extensions (or better!) pushed into "core" Xamarin Workbooks instead.
+I'm hopeful we can get these extensions (or better!) pushed into "core" Xamarin Workbooks instead - see work in progress in https://github.com/Microsoft/workbooks/issues/499

 There are many possible additional extensions - including ideas for Dictionaries, for more presentation options, for incremental enumerations, ...